Believe it or not, the biggest jerks in the world don’t realize they are.

 Facing Up to the Truth About Yourself

-I do believe if you let him, God will send people to tell you the truth about yourself.
+I believe God will send people to tell you the truth about yourself.
 This will give you one of the greatest advantages possible, to know who you really are and not just who you wish you were.
-But you have to want to hear it and not just the whitewashed snow job most people serve up.
+But you have to want to hear the truth—not the whitewashed snow job most people serve up.

-Most importantly, you have to be willing to do something about your faults beyond just blaming everyone else.
+Most importantly, you have to be willing to do something about your faults and move beyond blaming everyone else.

-As for me, I’m glad I’ve learned my lesson and now know just a little better who I really am.
-Better to deal with a little pain now than going through life like a spiritual vampire, never able to see his own reflection in any mirror.
+As for me, I’m glad I’ve learned my lesson and know a little better who I really am.
+It is better to deal with a little pain now than going through life like a spiritual vampire, never able to see one’s own reflection in any mirror.

 I’ve got a long way to go, but I do know this: at least I’m a lot better at parties than Hitler ever was!